Year-end tax planning 2025

 The new law will keep the same tax rates and AMT exemption.

 It increases the state and local tax or SALT limit to $40,000, but then cuts it back for income over $500,000.
+The cap will increase by 1% each year but revert to $10,000 in 2030.

-It extends the standard deduction from TCJA with a temporary increase to $32,000 for married filing joint taxpayers or “MFJ” for 2025 through 2028 and adds a $6,000 bonus standard deduction for taxpayers over 65, but this phases out for income of $150,000 to $250,000 for MFJ.
+It extends the standard deduction from TCJA with a temporary increase to $32,000 for married filing joint taxpayers or “MFJ” for 2025 through 2028 and adds a $6,000 bonus standard deduction for taxpayers over 65, but this phases out for income of $150,000 to $250,000 for MFJ and also ends in 2028.

-There is now a above-the-line deduction for up to $25,000 of qualified tip income and $12,500 for qualified overtime, if your income is below the related caps.
+There is now an above-the-line deduction for up to $25,000 of qualified tip income and $12,500 for qualified overtime, if your income is below the related caps.
+Note that the income is still subject to FICA and Medicare deductions.

-The new law restores the “above the line” deduction for up to $2,000 to a charity for married couples or $1,000 for all others.
+The new law restores the “above the line” deduction for up to $2,000 to a charity for married couples or $1,000 for all others beginning in 2026.

 The new and used electric vehicle or EV credits end September 30, 2025; the credits for energy efficient homes end December 31, 2025.